ClusterLabs/hawk-apiserver/README.md

 The simulator run and the results are returned as part of the request body.

-### WebSocket
+### Event subscription

-The web server SHOULD support the WebSocket API so that clients can subscribe to CIB events, and also efficiently post changes.
-If the WebSocket feature is supported, the object returned by `GET /api/v1/features` MUST include `websocket: true`.

-The exakt form of the event stream (in both directions) is to be decided.
+There should be some way to subscribe to CIB events via the API.

+Exactly what form this should take (WebSockets, long polling, etc.) remains to be decided.

+## TODO

+* Unix socket reverse proxy support

+* Cache for the file handler to avoid stat()ing on every request